-Many divers refer to drift diving as the lazy way of diving.
+Many divers think of drift diving as the lazy way of diving.
 In my opinion, this is quite true.
 Why?
 Well, when we feel lazy we don’t want to do anything.
-It’s the same with drift diving and once you get to the bottom and get into neutral buoyancy, that’s it, relax and simply drift.
+It’s the same with drift diving and once you get to the bottom and get into your neutral buoyancy, that’s it, relax and simply drift.

 1) Diving effortlessly means no work, less energy, and less air consumption.
-It’s feeling of freedom!
+It’s a feeling of freedom!

-2) The current takes me wherever it wants to go and covers more distances.
+2) The current will take you wherever it wants to go and covers more distances.

 3) Larger pelagic sea creatures like the gentle whale shark and the friendly giant manta ray and other smaller hungry marine life can be seen feeding on fresh rich nutrients, the plankton soup, brought in from the current.
 Even coral is most beautiful and plentiful as they too get to feed on floating plankton at night.

 4) Once you start drifting the boat is never too far away from you and you never have to swim into the current so you won’t get tired.

-While drift diving is usually not part of the entry-level Open Water Diver Certification course, some dive organizations like PADI offer a drift diving course as a speciality which I highly recommend to anyone who is interested in doing drift diving for the first time.
+While drift diving is usually not part of the entry-level Open Water Diver Certification course, some dive organizations like PADI offer a drift diving course as a specialty.
+I highly recommend it to anyone who is interested in doing drift diving for the first time.

-4) Develop a safety plan with your dive buddy, stay close together to prevent separation.
-Agree when to abort the dive.
+4) Develop a safety plan with your dive buddy, and stay close together to prevent separation.
+Agree on when to abort the dive.

 5) Maintain and inspect your dive gear.
 Do pre-dive buddy inspection.